maunope/DifferentiaPressureSensor/README.md

 For more details on the custom PCB, see the [board design documentation](BOARD_DESIGN.md).

+## Hardware Notes

+### DS3231 RTC Configuration

+Please be aware that this firmware automatically configures any connected DS3231 Real-Time Clock with specific default settings upon boot.
+These settings are optimized for low-power operation and resilience.
+For details on the exact register values being set, please refer to the `readme.md` file located in the `lib/i2c_ds3231/` directory.

 ### Usage

 1.  **Configuration**: Copy the `config_sample.ini` file to the root of your SD card and rename it to `config.ini`.
 Edit this file to set your Wi-Fi credentials, sensor model, and other parameters.